Coursework

 Over the semester, students will learn different tools and frameworks for evaluating the hazards faced by communities, while immediately applying that knowledge to write the major documents that govern hazard mitigation in the United States.
 At the end of the semester, students submit their HMGP grant proposal in response to a (mock) request for proposals.
 This is a significant written document that relates many public health core competencies with emergency management specific skills.
 Generating a significant document through this course serves as an Integrated Learning Experience for students in the Emergency Planning and Management Track.

 To graduate, students in the standard two-year program must complete a minimum of 52 credits and be enrolled in at least 12 credits each semester.
 To meet this requirement, students in the standard two-year program take electives in their second year.
-Students in the accelerated program do not typically take electives due to the condensed schedule.
+Electives are not required for students in the accelerated program.

 Applied Ethnographic Assessment in Public Health Practice